BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 Committees are bodies essential to the character of the Local, and may be organized around common skills, institutions, or issues.
 The Steering Committee or the Local may establish best practices and procedures for the democratic operation of Committees.

-All Committees are required to have a platform or mission statement, developed by the committee in accordance with Local policy and ratified by a Local-wide vote (see Article V, Section 7), and at least two officers elected by the membership (see Article V, Section 8).
-At least one of those officers must be designated as Chair, whose primary responsibilities will be facilitating committee strategization and progress towards the Local goals that the Committee is democratically charged with by the Local membership and the Steering Committee.
-Another must be designated as Coordinator, whose primary responsibilities will be coordinating and communicating with other bodies of the Local and producing reports on work for the Local membership and the Steering Committee.
+All Committees are required to have a platform or mission statement, as defined in Section 5 of this Article, developed by the committee or prospective committee in accordance with Local policy and ratified by a Local-wide vote.
+All Committees are also required to have at least two Officers elected by the membership.
+At least one of those officers must be designated as Committee Chair, whose primary responsibilities will be facilitating committee strategy and progress towards the Local goals that the Committee is democratically charged with by the Local membership, through the Committee platform or mission statement with any recommendations of the Steering Committee.
+Another must be designated as Committee Coordinator, whose primary responsibilities will be coordinating and communicating with other bodies of the Local and producing reports on work for the Local membership and the Steering Committee.

-All Committees are required to maintain publicly-available rules of order — where a “rules of order” is defined to include any set of explicit, formally codified, suspendable, and democratically amendable decision-making procedures—which they shall be required to use for facilitating their meetings.
-The default set of rules for each Subgroup shall be “Rusty’s Rules of Order, amended for DSA-LA Local Subgroups.”
+All Committees are required to maintain publicly-available rules of order — where “rules of order” is defined to include any set of explicit, formally codified, suspendable, and democratically amendable decision-making procedures—which they shall be required to use for facilitating their meetings.
+The default set of rules for each Subgroup shall be “Robert’s Rules of Order.”

 To maintain active Committee designation, they must: